sst/guide/_chapters/add-the-session-to-the-state.md

 lang: en
 comments_id: add-the-session-to-the-state
 redirect_from: /chapters/add-the-user-token-to-the-state.html
 description: We need to add the user session to the state of our App component in our React.js app.
-By lifting the state up we can pass the session to all the child containers.
+We are going to use React context through the useContext hook to store it and pass it to all our child components.
 comments_id: add-the-session-to-the-state/136
 ---